Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 • Mental “testing” of his own response to images of children in non-sexual contexts (advertisements, family photos of other children), checking whether his response confirms or threatens the POCD framing

-• Compulsive comparison between current himself and his memory of himself before the obsession started, checking whether he is still the same person
+• Compulsive comparison between the current himself and his memory of himself before the obsession started, checking whether he is still the same person

 • Mental neutralization: when an intrusive image arises, deliberately producing a counter-image of the child in a non-sexual context, “to cancel” the original image